Explainer-What is on (and off) the agenda of the WHO Assembly?

 Donors agreed a 'pivotal' deal last month to gradually raise their mandatory contributions to the WHO budget to reach 50% of the budget by 2028-2029 or 2030-31.
 In return, the WHO agreed to study their reform proposals.

 Currently, their set fees represent just a fraction (16%) of the WHO's total budget, which means it cannot fund some programmes since the money is earmarked for donors' pet projects.
-The assembly is expected to approve the deal on Tuesday.
+The assembly approved the deal on Tuesday.

 RE-ELECTION OF TEDROS

-WHO's Ethiopian Director-General Tedros Adhanom Ghebreyesus is all but certain to be re-elected via a secret ballot on Tuesday, having overcome criticism from his own government and a crisis last year following sexual abuse reports against WHO staff in Congo.
+WHO's Ethiopian Director-General Tedros Adhanom Ghebreyesus was re-elected via a secret ballot on Tuesday, having overcome criticism from his own government and a crisis last year following sexual abuse reports against WHO staff in Congo.

 During the assembly, Tedros is also set to renew the global health agency's main "triple billion" goals that aim to boost universal health coverage, improve health and well-being and protect people better in health emergencies.